Billions of dollars in federal funding go to hospitals, fire departments, schools, roads and other resources based on census data.

-Beginning in mid-March, the 2020 Census can be completed online at my2020census.gov, by phone, or via mail.
+Beginning in mid-March, the 2020 Census can be completed online at my2020census.gov, by phone at 844-330-2020, or via mail.
 The Census includes a few short questions about each person in a household and takes less than 10 minutes to complete.
 In early March, every home will receive an invitation in the mail with census instructions.

 The U.S. Census Bureau is bound by law to protect your answers and keep them strictly confidential.
 Every employee takes an oath to protect your personal information for life.

 Census data cannot be shared with law enforcement and can never be used to determine government benefit eligibility.

 Counting Young Children is Especially Important

 Children under age 5 are the group most often undercounted on the census, and have the most to lose if they are missed.
 By counting all children, we help shape future support for programs such as health insurance, hospitals, childcare, food assistance, schools and early childhood development.

 If you have young children, make sure they are counted!

 - Count children in the home where they live and sleep most of the time, even if their parents don’t live there.

 - If a child’s time is divided between more than one home, count them where they stay most often.
 If their time is evenly divided, or you don’t know where they stay most often, count them where they are staying on Census Day—April 1, 2020.

 - If a child’s family (or guardian) is moving during March or April 2020, count them at the address where they are living on April 1, 2020.